List of Croatia national football team hat-tricks

+Mario Mandžukić (pictured) is the most recent hat trick goal scorer, level with Davor Šuker for most scored (2).

-Since the inception of international association football matches in 1872, nine Croatian footballers have scored three or more goals (a hat-trick) in a game.
-The first player to score a hat-trick for Croatia was August Lešnik in a friendly match against Slovakia in 1942.
-Davor Šuker was the first player in modern Croatia national team history to achieve this feat, scoring three times in a 7–1 victory over Estonia in 1995.
+Since the independence of Croatia in 1990, nine Croatian footballers have scored three or more goals (a hat-trick) in a game.
+Davor Šuker was the first player in history to achieve this feat, scoring three times in a 7–1 victory over Estonia in 1995.
 He is also the one of two players alongside Mario Mandžukić who scored a hat-trick more than once, grabbing his second hat-trick in Croatia's 7–0 win against Australia.
 Mladen Petrić has scored the greatest number of goals in one game, netting four times against Andorra.

 The most recent hat-trick was scored by Mario Mandžukić in Croatia's 6–0 victory over Kosovo in the 2018 FIFA World Cup qualification campaign.
 Croatia have conceded four hat-tricks since 1941, the most recent being scored by Theo Walcott in a 4–1 defeat by England in the qualifications for the 2010 FIFA World Cup.
-The other three hat-tricks were scored by Ján Arpáš, Primož Gliha and Zlatan Muslimović.